Test optional. What does it mean for you?

 "Should my son/daughter take standardized tests?"

-For schools who became test optional in the Fall of 2020, they have just finished their fourth academic year without required test scores schools and are now beginning to evaluate if test scores are an indicator of academic success.
-This evaluation will determine if they will continue test optional policies, it will be interesting to see the results of this analysis.
+This is definitely a nuanced and individual answer.
+For schools who became test optional in the Fall of 2020, they have just finished their fifth academic year without required test scores schools and are now beginning to evaluate if test scores are an indicator of academic success.
+While many schools remain test optional, know that many of the highly selective schools are returning to requiring testing.
 FairTest posts a list of test optional schools as well as other relevant information.

 So does standardized test score help my college application?